 I still remember clearly the day we went there.
 I was 8 years old and we were at home reading magazines.
 It was about 10.00 am and my Dad suddenly popped the question “Shall we go to Morib?”
-At first I thought it must be some relatives’ house in a place called Morib but when my mom packed sandwiches and our towels, I know then we were going to picnic sort of.
+He then checked the newspaper on the section that publishes the high and low tides times.

 When we reached there, I could not believe my eyes.
 The sea was vast, having no borders as far as my eyes can see.
 The tide was down, so we had our lunch early and soon, I was down at the beach with my Dad, chasing all the small crabs.
-I did not know then but I did a lot of “CSI” stuff with the crabs then.
-Another activity, to look for “kerang” or better word is “lala”.
+I did not know then but I did a lot of “CSI” stuff with the baby crabs then.

-It will be on the surface and all it takes is for us to rub around our feet against the sand to reveal it.
+It will be on the surface and all it takes is for us to feel around our feet against the sand to reveal it.
 The moment that we will wait for is when the tide is up.
-It will be the time to hit the water and so reckless of me, I usually find myself overwhelmed with the sudden increase of the sea water.
+It will be the time to hit the water and so reckless of me, I usually find myself overwhelmed with the sudden increase of the seawater.
 Luckily my Dad will be close to “rescue” me.
 I can’t swim, so I end up wading through the water and playing “catching” with the waves.
 It was fun.

 These days, we only go to Morib for the temple and for nothing else.
 After prayers, we would stop by the Morib beach for breakfast and a look at the sea (bringing back the good old memories).
 Yes, the tiny crabs are still there.